syncfusion-content/jsp-docs/jsp/PivotChart/Getting-Started.md

 {% endhighlight %}

-The above code will generate a simple PivotChart with internet sales amount over a period of fiscal years across different customer geographic locations.
+The above code will generate a simple pivot chart with internet sales amount over a period of fiscal years across different customer geographic locations.

 ![](Getting-Started_images/olap_default.png)